Ukrainian nationals: getting a job

 Prospective employers will ask you to show proof that you have the right to work in the UK.

-The visa approval email from either Home Office or Drumkeen Surgery.
-It is possible that your sponsor received this email rather than you.
-If you do not have a copy of this, ask your sponsor to forward
+- the visa approval email from Home Office - it is possible that your sponsor received this email rather than you so if you do not have a copy of this, ask your sponsor to forward

 If you have a professional qualification